 - You can use a Text-to-speech Reader to hear full sentences; or try an Online Converter to see the transcription of full sentences.
 There’s this interactive Phonemic Chart for further practice of isolated sounds.

 - Remember there are a number of apps to help you improve your pronunciation:

 - You can also check the following exercise on Homophones like AUNT and AREN’T /a:nt/.
+Here you will find some basic Homophones.
 For advanced students there is this Comprehensive List of British Homophones.